adriancs2/Claude-MCP/README.md

 - Replace a block of code with content-matching safety (like `str_replace`, but better)
 - Execute MySQL queries
 - Run shell commands and get the output back

-MCP2 solves all of that with 60 tools in a single executable.

 ---